-Last month we had a mortgage agreed in principle with Nationwide.
-Evesham conveyancing lawyers were appointed.
-How long does it take for Nationwide to issue the offer to the conveyancing practitioner?
+Last month we had a mortgage agreed in principle with Yorkshire BS.
+Evesham conveyancing practitioners are selected.
+How long does it take for Yorkshire BS to forward the offer to the lawyer?

-There is no definitive answer here.
-Have Nationwide completed the survey?
-Have you advised Nationwide as to your lawyers' details and checked that your lawyers are on the Nationwide conveyancing panel?
+Some lenders take longer than others.
+Have Yorkshire BS completed the survey?
+Have you informed Yorkshire BS as to your lawyers' details and checked that your lawyers are on the Yorkshire BS conveyancing panel?
 Sometimes it can take as long as six weeks for a mortgage offer to be issued.

-I recently had an offer accepted on an apartment in Evesham.
-My financial adviser pressured me to appoint their lawyer.
-I paid an advanced payment of £225.
-Not long after, the conveyancer called me embarrassingly acknowledging that they were not on the Aldermore conveyancing panel.
+I recently had an offer agreed on a house in Evesham.
+My financial adviser suggested a conveyancing practitioner.
+I paid an upfront payment of £150.
+Not long after, the property lawyer called me embarrassingly acknowledging that they were not on the Principality conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the Principality panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.